 Everyone has different ideas of how their retirement might ‘look’.
 How much super will be enough depends on many things, starting with what a ‘comfortable’ retirement looks like to you.

-You might want to travel.
-You may want to dine out every week at a fancy new restaurant.
-You might just want to help your children and grandchildren.
-You might want a busy life.
-Or the chance to sit back and relax without any money worries.
+You might want to travel or you may want to dine out every week at a fancy new restaurant.
+It could be that just want to help your children and grandchildren or the chance to sit back and relax without any money worries.

 Then there are one-off costs to think about, like a new car or a deposit on a retirement village.
 And you might need money for any health issues that happen in retirement.

 The important thing is to start thinking about all of this early on.
 Don’t wait until you’re 60.
 First, work out how much money you think you’re going to need in retirement.
 Use this to figure out how much superannuation is going to be enough to get you through a happy retirement.

 There are lots of different ways to work out how much super will be enough for you in retirement, and lots of online calculators to help you.